RIKEN-SysSoft/PiP-pip/README.md

   option, user must be a sudoer.

 - `--force`
-  This option stops asking when the installing (prefix) directory and/or the work directory already exist(s).
+  This option stops asking if the installing (prefix) directory and/or the work directory will be deleted or not when the already exist(s).

 - `--noglibc`
   Do not install PiP-(patched-)glibc and PiP-(patched-)gdb.
-This option is only effective with the `--github` option. (refer to the next section for more details)
+This option is only effective with the `--how=github` option. (refer to the next section for more details)

 - `--nogdb`
   Do not install PiP-(patched-)gdb.
-This option is only effective with the `--github` option. (refer to the next section for more details)
+This option is only effective with the `--how=github` option. (refer to the next section for more details)

 - `--keep`
-  Do not remove the work directory when the installation finishes.
+  Do not remove the work directory when the installation succeeds.
 If the build directory is the same with the prefix directory, or the build directory is somewhere above the prefix directory, then the deletion is disabled automatically.

 - `--dryrun`
   Dryrun.
-No actual actions will takeplace.
+No actual actions will take place.

 - `--quiet`
   Run quietly.

 - `--help`
   Display help message.

+The `--how` and/or `--version` options may have mutiple values.
+In this case, `pip-pip` will try to install all possible combinations of the two options. `pip-pip` will create subdirectories right under the install directory (`--prefix') named in the `<ARCH>-<LINUX>-<HOW>-<VER>` style and each installation of the combinations will be installed in one of those sub-directries.
+When the the specified install directory is ended with `/*`, then the sub-directory will also be created in the same way even if only a single installtion is specified.
+As with the work directory, those subdirectory(ies) are created right under the specified work directory in any cases.

 # PiP-glibc and PiP-gdb